felipewarchelski/felipewarchelski/README.md

 ### Hi there! 👋

 - 👀 I'm open to collaborating on interesting projects as a developer
-- 💻 I’m currently learning HTML, CSS, JS and Java
+- 💻 I’m currently learning JavaScript
 - 📚 I'm coursing Computer Science at UniCuritiba University
 - 📜 Take a look at my <a target="_blank" href="https://felipewarchelski.github.io/MyPortfolio/" target="_blank">Portfolio</a>